masashi-y/depccg/README.md

 ![show diffs between trees](images/diff.png)

-where trees in the same line of the files are compared and the diffs are marked in color.
+where trees in the same lines of the files are compared and the diffs are marked in color.

 ## Citation